Drwalin/ICon7/README.md

 Unreliable messages are not implemented yet!

-Unreliable message size is limited to MTU, which usually is around 1500 bytes, but for safety reasons it shouldn't be more than around 768 or 1024 bytes.
+Unreliable message size is limited to MTU, which usually is around 1500 bytes, but for compatibility reasons it shouldn't be more than around 768 or 1024 bytes.

 Reliable messages (with headers) should be smaller than 64 KiB, but size is limited by 2^28 (256 MiB).
-Size of messages may be limited by underlying networking library more.
+Underlying networking library may be more restrictive towards message size.

 ## Vulnerabilities